Usage dashboard

 Loading state

-If plan_limits or usage are missing, the page shows "Loading usage…" and nothing else.
+If the usage data hasn't loaded yet, the page shows "Loading usage…" and nothing else.